 Presentation: The presentation of your work for the Senior Thesis Exhibition is a major element in the way it is evaluated.
 High quality presentation is essential.
 Work that is framed, hung, cased or placed well will show the work to its best advantage.

 Timing: As you make the work, develop your total conception for the piece, which will include its presentation.
 Plan ahead to consider your needs and prepare for unexpected situations by working in advance of your deadlines.
 Don’t delay important preparation until the week before your installation date!

-Do your homework: Explore local resources and internet sites to find the best presentation materials at the most economical price.
-Talk to your faculty members about options for the presentation of specific work.
+Do your homework: Talk to your faculty members about options for the presentation of specific work in different disciplines.
+Explore local resources and internet sites to find the best presentation materials at the most economical price.

 A note about ordering: If you plan to order from a catalogue or on line, please allow adequate time for back orders and shipping.
 Make sure your order is complete and accurate.